 Eve went and told Adam what she had done and he knew what the result of her action would be, for God had told them what would happen if they ate the fruit.
 If he did not also eat the fruit then she would be thrown out of the garden and he would be left in the garden, but they had been commanded to stay together because they were married.
 Adam reasoned that he needed to eat the fruit as well so that they could stay together.
 By Eve eating the fruit, Adam was forced to decide between the lesser of two evils, if you will – be eternally separated from his wife or go with her and live with the consequences.
 So he ate the fruit to be with his wife.
 Good man.

 Because Adam and Eve have broken one of God’s laws, even though it isn’t a sin, but just a transgression, they had to be kicked out of paradise.
 (A sin is an act of rebellion or willfulness or a deliberate refusal to do something good we have been commanded to do.
-A transgression in this case is choosing to obey one commandment [a good thing] over another commandment [another good thing].
+A transgression, as in this case, is choosing to obey one commandment [a good thing] over another commandment [another good thing].
 They had been given two seemingly opposing commandments and had been living by the second commandment, which was to not eat of the fruit.)
 By itself that doesn’t sound so bad, but their new choice came with a ton of consequences.
 While in the garden, they were in the presence of God.
 They could walk and talk with him.
 Now they would be cast out, never able to come back into his presence again.
 This is called spiritual death, the separation of man from God.
 And because they were told that in the day they ate the fruit they would die, they now also had physical death to look forward to.
 Wow!
 They died spiritually that day, with a physical death looming in the distance as well.

 Remember that laws had been broken, and justice required that punishment be made.
 Mortals have no way to get around justice.
 Unless someone else, someone who is able to satisfy the demands of God’s justice steps in and rescues us, this is the only future we have to look forward to.
 We would all become devils in the afterlife, angels to a devil.
 A very bleak outlook for us.

 The Fall of Adam and Eve cut us off from the presence of God, but it also freed us to be able to make any choice we wanted.
 We were already damned, in that we could not rescue ourselves from our situation, so we could make any choices we wanted without making our plight any worse than it already was.
-Now we just needed someone to come and rescue us to give us the ability to repent so we could have the ability to return back to our Father in Heaven some day.
+Now we just needed someone to come and rescue us to give us the ability to repent so we could return to our Father in Heaven some day.

 New conditions set